shailichauhan0/Website_Clones/README.md

 # Website_Clones
-This repository is created for simplified clone of the different Websites .
+This repository is created for simplified clone of the different Websites.